krem13/Google_maps_demo/README.md

 <img src="https://github.com/krem13/maps_demo/blob/master/maps_demo.jpg" alt="ScreenShot" style="max-width:80%;">

 NOTE!
 You have to add node_modules folder to the project and your oun Google API key in the script in src/index.html!
+Run npm install.

 # Start new webpack project
 https://webpack.js.org/guides/getting-started/